ANADIR/anadir.github.io/README.md

 There are above 20 different spectrum graph types for running your audio analysis.
 Here is a short explanation about few of them:

+## Spectrum
-## Spectrum: This Visualization view renders a visualization of the simple one-dimensional spectrum (using a mean-square amplitude scale) of the music.
+This Visualization view renders a visualization of the simple one-dimensional spectrum (using a mean-square amplitude scale) of the music.
+## LinearOAS
-## LinearOAS: This Visualization that shows an amplitude vs. exponential-frequency spectrum of the audio waveform.
+This Visualization that shows an amplitude vs. exponential-frequency spectrum of the audio waveform.
 The horizontal axis covers a total of 6 octaves.
+## EllipticalOAS
-## EllipticalOAS: This visualization generates the same FFT spectral information and displays it as a series of concentric ellipses instead of as rows in a Cartesian grid.
+This visualization generates the same FFT spectral information and displays it as a series of concentric ellipses instead of as rows in a Cartesian grid.
+## Cymbal
-## Cymbal:  This visualization is inspired by contemplating the vibrational patterns of a cymbal.
+This visualization is inspired by contemplating the vibrational patterns of a cymbal.
 OutOfTheRabbitHole:  This visualization renders the time-history of the music's spectrum across a sequence of circles.

-Features included:
-### Play and Pause button for audio files.
-### Enable mic for real time audio analysis.
-### Peak enhance and algorithm setup/
-### Visualization gain at the treble.
-### Dark and light mode.

 ## Play / Pause
 When clicked it stops the music playback and freezes the visualization display.
 When clicked again, the music playback and visual display will continue.